magnetikonline/aws-api-gateway-upsert/README.md

 ### Lambda function policy creation
 For an API Gateway instance to successfully [invoke a Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/with-on-demand-https.html), permissions allowing the gateway are required against the function itself.

-During the upsert of a definition, integration Lambda targets within the current account/region can have policies updated via `--apply-lambda-permissions` to match gateway requirements:
+During the upsert of a definition, integration Lambda targets within the current account/region can have policies managed via `--apply-lambda-permissions` to complement gateway requirements:
 - The `exclusive` mode will **remove all** API Gateway related permissions from Lambda functions that are not associated to the upserted API.
 Use this mode when referenced Lambda functions are used by a *single* API Gateway instance only.
 - Alternatively `inclusive` mode will **retain** all permissions unrelated to the current API Gateway instance - only removing what is not directly required by the current upsert API.
 Use this mode when Lambda functions have dependency on *multiple* API Gateway endpoints.